botpsycho/website/content/about.md

 +++

 ## Who am I?
 I am just a guy who loves tech.
 My internet identity is botpsycho.
-I like to experiment with different softwares.
-I am also free and open source software lover.
+I like to experiment and tinker with different softwares.
+I am also a free and open source software lover.

 ## Hobbies: